snknitin/ChatBot/README.md

-# ChatBot-Text-Summarizer
+# Improving Open Domai Dialog Systems
-Creating a  Chat Bot that requests a text and outputs a summarized version of it
+Creating a  Chat Bot that responds to a text sequence